nocturn0x0/nocturn0x0/README.md

 - ⚙️ I believe in automation, scalability, and clean architecture.
 - 🧵 I share daily code and bug bounty tips on [X](https://x.com/nocturn0x0).

-Whether I’m building a SaaS for kindergartens or reverse engineering an Android app, one thing never changes:
+Whether I’m building a SaaS or a hacking tool, an Android app, one thing never changes:

 > **I build with intention, I code with care, and I always keep learning.**